 Committees meet once a year in a face-to-face meeting.
 Other meetings are conducted via conference call.
-In 2017 the committees will meet on November 2 at the Downtown Des Moines Marriott prior to the Clinical Education Conference.
+In 2023 the committees will meet on November 16, 2023 at the West Des Moines Sheraton, prior to the Clinical Education Conference.

 EDUCATION COMMITTEE: Responsible for all continuing education programs of the Academy that includes the Clinical Education Conference and the Winter/Summer meeting.

 MEMBER ADVOCACY COMMITTEE: Duties include serving as an advocate for family physicians and their patients in matters relating to the delivery of health care, and promotes the image of family physicians in the state of Iowa.
 In addition, the committee seeks members to serve on committees and boards for government and other health care related organizations, and assists in the legislative activities of the Academy including grassroots lobbying (Key Contacts).
 The committee is also responsible for the annual legislative coffee at the Capitol in February.

 MEMBER SERVICES COMMITTEE: Oversees the production of the Iowa Family Physician magazine and the Membership Directory.
 In addition, the committee recommends public relations projects to the board of directors.
 Current projects include TAR WARS, FP of the Year, Educator of the Year, Lifetime Achievement Award, and numerous public relations efforts.
 The committee reviews all membership applications, relocations, delinquent CME records and members delinquent in dues payments.
 The committee also conducts membership surveys.